Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Order-openshift-tenant.md

     limits:
       memory: <Memory limits of all tenants>
       cpu: <Combined CPU limits of all namespaces in tenant>
+    container_limitrange:
+      enable: false
+      memory: <Memory limit for each container for all tenant namespaces>
+      cpu: <CPU limit for each container for all tenant namespaces>

   environments:
     - name: <Name of environment 1 (e.g. dev)>